 Rome doesn’t have free public restrooms like the US (it costs a Euro or two to use a public bathroom), and modern bathrooms are an afterthought–so what restrooms they do have are not easily located.

-Also, there is apparently a serious shortage of toilet seats, but that’s a separate problem.
+Also, there is apparently a serious shortage of toilet seats in Rome, but that’s a separate problem.
 First you have to find the bathroom before you can decide if you can afford the luxury of turning your nose up at it.

 Our daily walking tours in Rome became centered around me finding a bathroom.
-Once I would locate a relatively clean one, I would try to keep myself oriented towards the location of that bathroom like a compass needle always pointing towards a toilet.
+Once I would locate a relatively clean one, I would try to keep myself oriented towards the location of that bathroom like a female urinary incontinence compass needle always pointing towards a toilet.

-The bad thing: I didn’t drink as much water as a person should in 80 degree weather.
-I was very fortunate that I didn’t pay the ultimate price by getting a urinary tract infection abroad.
+The bad thing: I didn’t drink much water.
+I felt dehydrated much of the time, and I was very fortunate that I didn’t pay the ultimate price by getting a urinary tract infection abroad.

 And I kegeled.